Louisiade Archipelago

 The Louisiade Archipelago is a string of ten larger volcanic islands frequently fringed by coral reefs, and 90 smaller coral islands in Papua New Guinea.

 It is located 200 km southeast of New Guinea, stretching over more than 160 km and spread over an ocean area of 26000 km2 between the Solomon Sea to the north and the Coral Sea to the south.
-The aggregate land area of the islands is about 1871 km2, with Vanatinai (Tagula) being the largest.
+The aggregate land area of the islands is about 1871 km2, with Vanatinai (Sudest) beingness the largest.

-Rogeia, Samarai and Sariba lie closest to New Guinea, while Misima, Vanatinai, and Rossel islands lie further east.
+Rogeia (Logea), Samarai and Sariba lie closest to New Guinea, while Misima, Vanatinai, and Rossel islands lie further east.

 History

 The islands were discovered by a Spanish expedition led by Luis Váez de Torres in 1606, that was part of the Fernandez de Quiros fleet which had sailed from South America in search of Australia.
 The Torres expedition visited various islands including Basilaki Island, which he named San Buenaventura in July 1606.
 It is possible that Malay and Chinese sailors also visited the islands earlier.
 More than a century later, in 1768, Louis Antoine de Bougainville visited the islands and named them for Louis XV, the king of France.
 Visits were also paid by Admiral Bruni d'Entrecasteaux in 1793 and Captain Owen Stanley in 1849.

 The 1942 Battle of Coral Sea was fought nearby, after Japanese occupation in the same year.
 The Deboyne Islands were the site of the 1942 Raids on Deboyne.